Renato Neto: Gent

 Gent acquired Neto on a permanent basis for the 2014–15 campaign.
 On 21 May 2015, through a penalty kick, he was one of two players on target as his team defeated Standard Liège 2–0 at home to be crowned champions for the first time in their history.

 Neto nearly completed a transfer to newly-promoted Premier League club Brighton & Hove Albion in 2017, but failed a medical.
 He missed the entire 2017–18 due to a serious knee injury.

-Oostende
+Later career

 On 20 May 2019, Neto joined K.V.
 Oostende on a one-year contract.
+He then represented in quick succession K.M.S.K.
+Deinze (Belgian Challenger Pro League), Sirens F.C.
+(Maltese Premier League) and KSC Blankenberge, achieving promotion with the amateurs to the Belgian Division 3 in 2023.